Renormalization-group equations of the LEFT at two loops: dimension-six operators: Conclusions

 \section{Conclusions}

 In this article, we have presented the complete two-loop RGEs of the LEFT due to the insertion of baryon-number-conserving dimension-six operators.
 While the one-loop RGEs are scheme independent~\cite{Jenkins:2017dyc}, at two loops scheme dependences are present.
 Our results are provided in the algebraically consistent HV scheme defined in Ref.~\cite{Naterop:2023dek}, which enables in particular a rigorous approach to treat the $CP$-odd sector of the theory.
 Finite one-loop renormalizations ensure a decoupling of the evanescent sector and restore global chiral spurion symmetry.
 Consequently, the two-loop RGEs of physical operators are independent of the coefficients of evanescent operators and they respect chiral spurion symmetry.
 The results obtained here should either be combined with one-loop matching and matrix-element calculations in the same scheme, or, if a different scheme is used, the scheme translations need to be taken into account.
-Establishing contact to the more widely used but algebraically inconsistent NDR scheme, similarly to Ref.~\cite{DiNoi:2025uan} in the case of SMEFT, is left for future work.
+As an example, we studied the translation to the NDR scheme for the $CP$-even three-gluon operator, a case where $\gamma_5$ does not appear.
+Systematically establishing this contact to the more widely used but algebraically inconsistent NDR scheme, similarly to Ref.~\cite{DiNoi:2025uan} in the case of SMEFT, is left for future work.
 Our results are a further step towards obtaining the complete two-loop RGEs of the LEFT at dimension six: the last missing part is the contribution of double insertions of dimension-five operators, which will be presented in a forthcoming publication~\cite{Naterop:2025inPrep}.